IEFBR14 Utility

 Introduction

-• IEFBR14 utility performs the following tasks -
+• IEFBR14 utility perform the following tasks -

 Syntax

-IEFBR14 uses the DISP parameter to process the DD statement that is coded with the EXEC statement by returning the control to z/OS.
+IEFBR14 uses the DISP parameter to process the data sets coded under EXEC statement by returning the control to z/OS.

 //STEP1 EXEC PGM=IEFBR14